chinnucsk/erl_bin_utf/README.md

 # Hello
 This is tiny unicode binary string manipulation lib for erlang.
-Since I didn't find any simple and efficient way to do this in erlang, I wrote this little lib.
+I wrote it since I didn't find any simple and efficient way to do this.

 It was optimized following [erlang efficiency guide](http://www.erlang.org/doc/efficiency_guide/binaryhandling.html) and seems to be very fast.